 It were 'bout dis time I have my fur' bought dress and it was blue guinea with yaller spots.
 It were long at de ankle and make with a body wais'.
 Us wore lots of unnerwear and I ain't take 'em off yit.

 I never been sick, I's jus' weak.
-I almos' go blin' some time back but now I git my secon' sight and I was born near Morgan City, Louisiana in a old log cabin with a dirt floor, one big room was all, suh.
-My mother and father and four chillen lived in that room.
+I almos' go blin' some time back but now I git my secon' sight and I sees well 'nough to sew."

 Morgan City, St. Mary Parish Ex-slave of Alfred WILLIAMS